 After a committee has submitted a recommendation, it shall as soon as possible be made available to the Members on paper or in electronic form.
+As a rule, there shall be at least one week between the time a recommendation is submitted and the time it is considered in the Storting.
 Proceedings on a recommendation may not begin until 48 hours after it is made available to the Members.
 In special cases the Storting may nevertheless decide by a simple majority to take the matter up sooner.